 Medicare coverage No Yes, $0 if homebound

-TennCare coverage Through CHOICES, ECF CHOICES, or Katie Beckett HCBS Yes, capped at 27/30 hours/week for adults
+TennCare coverage Through CHOICES, ECF CHOICES, or Katie Beckett HCBS Yes, hour-capped for adults under Benefit Package B (medically necessary for children under 21 via EPSDT)

 Private-pay cost (TN, 2025) $23-$27/hour median Rarely a private-pay choice; covered by Medicare/TennCare

-A useful decision test: if a doctor wrote an order to "send out a nurse to check the wound" or "have therapy come twice a week for the next month," that's home health.
-If the question is "we need someone to help mom bathe and make meals every day for the foreseeable future," that's home care.
+A useful decision test: if a doctor wrote an order to send a nurse to check a wound or have therapy come twice a week for a month, that's home health.
+If the need is someone to help Mom bathe and make meals every day for the foreseeable future, that's home care.

 What Home Care Covers in Tennessee

-Home care, sometimes called non-medical home care, personal support services, or in-home care, is the category of help that lets someone stay at home safely without needing to move to a facility.
+Home care, also called non-medical home care, personal support services, or in-home care, is the help that lets someone stay home safely without moving to a facility.

 In Tennessee, home care agencies are licensed as Personal Support Services Agencies (PSSAs) under Tenn.
 Comp.
 R. & Regs.
-0940-05-38, with the regulator being the Tennessee Department of Mental Health and Substance Abuse Services (TDMHSAS) Office of Licensure.
-The statutory backbone is T.C.A. §33-2-421.
+0940-05-38, regulated by the Tennessee Department of Mental Health and Substance Abuse Services (TDMHSAS) Office of Licensure, with statutory backbone at T.C.A. §33-2-421.

 This is counterintuitive.
-Most families assume non-medical home care for seniors would be regulated by the Department of Disability and Aging (DDA, the agency that emerged in 2024 from the merger of TCAD and DIDD adult-services).
-It is not.
-PSSA licensure has always lived under TDMHSAS Title 33, the same statutory framework that licenses behavioral health programs, and the 2024 reorganization did not move it.
-Third-party guides that cite Chapter 0465-01 or DDA as the regulator are incorrect.
+Most families assume non-medical home care for seniors falls under the Department of Disability and Aging (DDA, formed in 2024 from the TCAD and DIDD adult-services merger).
+It does not.
+PSSA licensure has always lived under TDMHSAS Title 33, and the 2024 reorganization did not move it.
+Third-party guides citing Chapter 0465-01 or DDA as the regulator are wrong.

 The four service categories a PSSA caregiver may provide under the rule:

-• Self-care assistance: eating, dressing, toileting, bathing, mobility, transfer assistance
+• Self-care assistance: eating, dressing, toileting, bathing, mobility, transfers

-• Household assistance: housekeeping, laundry, meal planning, meal preparation, shopping, bill paying, telecommunications
+• Household assistance: housekeeping, laundry, meal prep, shopping, bill paying

 • Personal assistance: community access, transportation, social and recreational activities

-• Education services: an RN-led consultation to the recipient or a primary family caregiver about a chronic condition
+• Education services: an RN-led consultation about a chronic condition

 What PSSA caregivers may NOT do.
-The rule's own definition of "service recipient" is someone who needs personal support but not nursing-level care.
-A PSSA worker may give medication reminders (cuing, "it's time for your blood pressure pill") but may not administer prescription medications, may not give injections, may not change wound dressings, may not manage IV therapy or catheters, and may not perform any task that requires a nursing license.
+The rule defines a "service recipient" as someone who needs personal support but not nursing-level care.
+A PSSA worker may give medication reminders (cuing) but may not administer prescription medications, give injections, change wound dressings, manage IV therapy or catheters, or perform any task requiring a nursing license.
 Anything that crosses that line moves the service into home health.

-Personnel requirements under 0940-05-38-.07: caregivers must be at least 18, have completed criminal background checks every two years (or within 10 days of being hired), have annual checks of the TN Abuse Registry and Sex Offender Registry, have documented training matched to the recipient's needs, have a five-year work history with three personal references, and have annual performance evaluations.
-Agencies are required to carry liability insurance.
+Personnel requirements under 0940-05-38-.07: caregivers must be at least 18, pass criminal background checks every two years (or within 10 days of hire), clear annual checks of the TN Abuse Registry and Sex Offender Registry, carry documented training matched to the recipient's needs, and have annual performance evaluations.
+Agencies must carry liability insurance.

-Exemptions from PSSA licensure.
-Seven categories of providers don't need a PSSA license: individual workers serving only one client outside a business arrangement, family caregivers, housekeeping-only services, transportation-only services, homeless shelter workers, delivery providers, and HFC-licensed home care organizations.
-That last one matters: if a Tennessee home care company already holds an HFC license under Chapter 0720-35 ("Professional Support Services"), it does not also need a TDMHSAS PSSA license.
-Many large agencies that operate both home health and non-medical home care under one corporate roof go the dual-HFC-license route.
-From a consumer perspective, the substantive scope is similar; what matters is verifying the license is current.
+One exemption that matters for consumers: if a Tennessee home care company already holds an HFC license under Chapter 0720-35 (Professional Support Services), it does not also need a TDMHSAS PSSA license.
+Many large agencies that run both home health and non-medical home care under one corporate roof go the dual-HFC-license route.
+The substantive scope is similar either way; what matters is verifying the license is current.

 What Home Health Covers in Tennessee

-Home health is the category of care that requires a clinical license.
+Home health is the care that requires a clinical license.
 In Tennessee, home health agencies (HHAs) are licensed by the Tennessee Health Facilities Commission (HFC) under Tenn.
 Comp.
 R. & Regs.
 0720-27.

 What an HHA provides:

-• Skilled nursing: wound care, IV therapy, injections, medication administration, catheter care, ostomy management, diabetic education, pain management
+• Skilled nursing: wound care, IV therapy, injections, medication administration, catheter and ostomy care

 • Medical social work: care planning, community resource navigation, transition planning